discord-rose/command-handler/README.md

 Simplest command in the book.
 Lets get a bit more advanced.

-### Accessing data with paramater decorators
+### Accessing data with parameter decorators

-Using paramater decorators is how we access all of our important data, to make your command a real command
+Using parameter decorators is how we access all of our important data, to make your command a real command

 Many of them exist and allow for adding and using interaction options, or just accessing your normal data objects